Jana-Marie/Rainbow-Space-Invader/README.md

 # Rainbow-Space-Invader

-With the OpenScad sketch provided, you can print rainbow colored objects/space Invaders.
+With the OpenScad sketch provided, you can print multi/rainbow colored objects/space Invaders.
 To do so, the sketch will slice your object into levels, which you can print level by level with a different color.
 It will also provide structure, wich will the printer allow to stack and align the levels perfectly.

 Instructions: